tadad/real-democracy/content/writing/tech-and-the-legal-system.md

 Crypto and AI have the possibility to radiclly reshape our legal system.
 There are two kinds of law I want to distinguish between:

+- "Code Law": Deterministic, rules-based, quantitative.
+Can be enforced by machines (smart contracts, DAOs, accounting software, etc.).
 - "Word Law": Interpretive, context-dependent, qualitative.
 Requires judges, precedent, human values.
-- "Code Law": Deterministic, rules-based, quantitative.
-Can be enforced by machines (smart contracts, DAOs, accounting software, etc.).

-Traditional governments are slow at handling both, and most people have already learned to work around the limited bandwidth of the justice system.
+Traditional or analogue governments are slow at handling both, and most people have already learned to work around the limited bandwidth of the legal system.

 I first want to focus on "Code Law" which includes most of finance, incorporation, banking, identity etc.
+All of these domains that the government handles is basically just in the realm of record keeping: who owns what? who has how much money? who is authorized to drive, fly, get a gun, travel, etc.?
+When did this or that transaction occur?
+The systems that government uses to answers these questions are extremely arcane.
+Must I describe the DMV?
+Which is just a place that gives you an ID that authorizes you to drive.
-A delaware C-corp or a bank account are effectively just lines in a database, yet setting one up means navigating a gauntlet of paperwork and fees.
+A delaware C-corp or a bank account require navigating a gauntlet of paperwork and fees.
 It takes weeks just to get a passport or get a criminal background check - things that should just be a digital-signature and a GET request.
 In finance, they've learned to just avoid the courts alltogether: a futures contract never sees the courts because it is well-defined, standardized, and basically self-executing - which begs the question as to why the state is invovled at all.

-Blockchains are the ideal foundation for Code Law.
+Blockchains and cryptography are the ideal foundation for Code Law.
 Launching an on-chain corporation (DAO) takes less than a minute and can replicate most functions of a Delaware C-corp, but without borders, paperwork, or government oversight.
+Digital ID systems, NFTs, and signatures are being used to gate access to different online groups - effectively passports for cyberspace.
 Billions in trading volume and complex financial instruments already live on-chain with no need for courts or notaries.
 These systems don't avoid the legacy legal system because they are slow, but because they are unnecessary.
 Contracts are now code, and courts are protocols.